TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 83/Psalms 83.16.md

 ---

-Fill their faces with confusion, That they may seek thy name, O Jehovah.
+Fill their faces with confusion, that they may seek your name, Yahweh.